Chibu00/Nios4_Mailchimp/README.md

 	- The email must be associated to an unique user, therefore the email field must not allow duplicates and must be required.
 	- Add a field on the table where the emails are located.
 This field must be text type and not editable.
 Name of the field-> "id_mailchimp". "id_mailchimp" field empty means that the user is not on your Mailchimp account, if it's not empty then the user is on your Mailchimp account.
 	- Create a table where all the tags will be saved.
 This table gives you the possibility to add and remove a tag.
 This table must not allow duplicates, the fields will be the name of the tag and "id_mailchimp" that will be text type and not editable. "id_mailchimp" field empty means that the tag is not on your Mailchimp account, if it's not empty then the tag is on your Mailchimp account.
 	- Create another table.
-This table may not be visible, it will have a unique field that include a sub-table of the table where the emails will be located.
+This table may not be visible, it will have a unique field that include a sub-table of the table where the tags will be located.
 	- The table where the emails will be located will have an additional table referencing to the table mentioned above.

 4. In "PHP_file" folder you can find all the required PHP files.
 You have to create a copy of each file and save them on your server.